arciisine/AlexaMedia/README.md

-Amzon Echo and Fire TV Stick Integration
+AlexaMedia: Amazon Echo and Fire TV (ADB Integration)
 ========================================

 Sample phrases that would work: